 It’s best to use a password that’s at least eight characters long, preferably more.
 If you don’t have a great memory, a password manager will come in handy once again in this situation.
 You’ll also have to create a password for any guest networks you run.

-Step 7: Enjoy your Wi-Fi network!
+Step 10: Enjoy the new Wi-Fi network!

 With luck, you should be able to use the new Wi-Fi password you just generated to access your new home network now!
 You should use your router’s guest network if it has one if not.
 Your guests can still use the internet service, but they won’t be able to connect to other computer systems or storage devices on your network.

-What is the difference between a wired connection and a wireless router?
+Difference between a wired connection and a wireless router?

 What does a router do and how does it work?